Blackfriars Tube | Map

 "Bring out your dead."
 That harrowing London refrain.
 Up one street and down the next that cry was heard here, endlessly, in 1665, the year of the Great Plague.
 But in the London Mortality League Tables, 1665, as horrific, as nightmarish as it was, comes a poor second.
 The Black Death, three centuries earlier, was the single most lethal catastrophe to hit Europe, let alone London.
 And those are just the Everest and K9 of Diseased London.
 For centuries this city was so unhealthy its population could only be sustained by a constant influx of new blood from the country.
 This walk – guided by a London Public Health Physician (were ever guide and city and theme better matched?) – explores the whole range of London's medical Himalayas.
 It's a story of the horrors of London's past medical practices.
 And of hard-won advances.
 It's a tale of doctors, dissections and resurrection men, of surgeons as sawbones and barbers and their crude amputations without the aid of anaesthetics or disinfectants.
 It's a pitiful, putrid parade of poisons and placebos and faith healers and quacks.
 It's short lives and the long art.
 It's proddings and pokings and experimentation.
 It's laboratories and therapies and famous London hospitals and famous London doctors and infamous London diseases.
 It's microbes and science and urbanisation and politics (some of them sexual) and the sociology of medicine.
 It's the sobering thought – one among many – that bubonic plague is not extinct, it merely lies dormant.

-Doctors' London – Pox & Plague, Leeches & Quacks takes place at 10.45 am on Sunday, February 17.
-Meet Dr Barry just outside the exit of BlackfriarsTube.
+Doctors' London – Pox & Plague, Leeches & Quacks takes place at 10.45 am on Sunday, February 17 and at 2.30 pm on Saturday, July 6.
+Meet Doctor Barry just outside the exit of BlackfriarsTube.